-471-472.
-AMERICA FROM 1600 TO 1828.
+3 credits second semester. - \471-472.
+America from 1600 to 1828.
 A survey of the culture and institutions of the thirteen colonies; the relations of the colonies with the British government; the Revolutionary War; the problems of the constitutional convention and the struggle for union.

-473. AMERICA FROM 1828 TO 1865.
+3 credits each semester. - 473.
+America from 1828 to 1865.
 A study of the plantation systems; Negro slavery; social and political philosophy of the South; rise of democracy; anti-slavery movement; and the Civil War.

-474. AMERICAN NEGRO CULTURE.
+3 credits first semester. - 474.
+AMERICAN NEGRO CULTURE.
 A social study of the American Negro and his environment with stress upon Marxian and other interpretations of development in politics, economics, and art.